davitkalantaryan/cinternal/README.md

 # cinternal

-This repository will provide couple of headers to analyze compilers and platforms
+## Introduction

+If you are doing C development then you will find here some stuff (headers some tools as well example files) to help with it (C development).

+## What is available